 Q: Are reusable bags more environmentally friendly than plastic bags?

 A: NEA had previously commissioned a life-cycle assessment study on carrier bags and food packaging in Singapore’s context.
 The study found that reusable bags are the most environmentally-friendly option for carrying groceries and similar items.
 The study also found that the use of 10 reusable bags (non-woven polypropylene or nylon bags) over a year is equivalent to the use of 1,248 plastic or degradable bags, or 520 paper bags.
 This is the number of bags needed for a family of four to buy items over a year.

 Q: Why will there be a disposable carrier bag charge at supermarkets?
 I already re-use those bags for bagging my waste.
 Isn’t that environmentally friendly?
 How are we supposed to bag our waste?

 A: The intent of the bag charge is to spur sustainable consumption behaviour, like taking only what you need.
 We hope that it will encourage people to be more mindful of how they use disposable carrier bags and build environmentally friendly habits.

-Everyone should continue with the responsible practice of bagging waste before disposal.
-Disposable bags will still be available from supermarkets, including those for the bagging of fresh produce such as fruits and vegetables, as well as from other non-supermarket retail outlets and wet markets.
-We can consider repurposing product packaging, like bread or cereal bags, to bag rubbish.
-We can also look at reducing the waste we dispose of, for example, by reducing food waste and recycling more.
+Everyone should continue with the responsible practice of bagging waste before disposal as disposable bags will still be available from supermarkets.
+We can also repurpose empty product packaging, like bread or cereal bags, to bag rubbish.
+In addition, we can look at reducing the waste we dispose of, for example, by reducing food waste and recycling more.
 You may refer to the section above on “What can I do to reduce my use of disposables?” for tips.

 Shopping bag icons created by kmg design - Flaticon